 Include your plots and describe the results here.

-(10 pt) Question 3: Comparing in-context learning and finetuning python3 q3_plot.py
+(10 pt) Question 3: Comparing in-context learning and fine-tuning

 1. (5 pt) Plot the few-shot performance of LoRA-16 and in-context learning for XSum in the same plot with the command: